Block Fortress Review

 • a unique mix of TD and FPS gameplay

-• complete freedom to build your base any way you choose, from towering fortresses, to sprawling castles
+• complete freedom to build your base in any way you choose, from towering fortresses, to sprawling castles

 • customize your blocks, weapons, and equipment using a massive crafting system